Reboot-Codes/Reboot-Codes/Setup.md

 # My setup

+I choose to ignore a lot of things, as they aren't used for development much.

 - `Fira Code NF` as a font for everything that needs to be monospaced
 - M1 MacBook Pro (2020)
   - Base model, silver